copasetickid/draftsman/README.md

    as it was _before_ it was destroyed (in case you want the option of reverting the destroy later and restoring the drafted item back to its original state).

+## Semantic Versioning

+Like many Ruby gems, Draftsman honors the concepts behind [semantic versioning][10]:

+> Given a version number MAJOR.MINOR.PATCH, increment the:
+>
+> 1. MAJOR version when you make incompatible API changes,
+> 2. MINOR version when you add functionality in a backwards-compatible manner, and
+> 3. PATCH version when you make backwards-compatible bug fixes.

 ## Contributing

 If you feel like you can add something useful to Draftsman, then don't hesitate to contribute!
 To make sure your